The Parkhill Community

 Clint Wofford, RLA

-Clint Wofford, RLA, is the Studio Leader in Parkhill’s Landscape Architecture Practice.
+Clint Wofford, RLA, is an Associate and the Studio Leader in Parkhill’s Landscape Architecture Practice.
 Before Schrickel, Rollins and Associates merged with Parkhill in 2018, Clint had been a member of SRA since 1994 and was named Vice President of the firm in 2014.
 As the Studio Leader, he is directly involved with Parkhill’s quality initiatives including design excellence, sustainability, and technical delivery.

 His innovative design and professional achievements have received numerous design awards by the American Society of Landscape Architects and the DFW Park and Recreation Directors Association for Design and Construction Innovation.

 Clint has been the project manager for numerous multidisciplinary professional teams for complex multi-million, multi-phase projects.
 He is recognized as a successful consensus builder, creating a unified design tone for each project.
 Clint quickly understands the unique needs of the client and ensures each project is accomplished accurately and efficiently.
 His design solutions are practical and inventive with a strong emphasis on the integration of environmental responsiveness.
 His diverse portfolio includes municipal, collegiate, school, and private projects.